RaulPPelaez/Naga_KeypadMapper/README.md

     <action>
     For chmap: path to a new mapping file
     For key and toggle: is the custom key mapping, might be a single key like A or a combination like ctrl+t (following xdotool's syntax)
-    For run: a system command like gedit or a custom script like bash /usr/local/bin/custom.bash For click: number of the mouse button, see table below For workspace_r: positive or negative number e.g. +2 (go two workspaces forward) -1 (previous) For workspace: min 0, max `xdotool get_num_desktops`-1
+    For run and run2: a system command like gedit or a custom script or bash line like bash /usr/local/bin/custom.bash For click: number of the mouse button, see table below For workspace_r: positive or negative number e.g. +2 (go two workspaces forward) -1 (previous) For workspace: min 0, max `xdotool get_num_desktops`-1